 Yellow-rumped Warblers, fondly known as “butterbutts” among bird watchers, are winter residents in New England.
-They prefer coniferous or mixed coniferous-deciduous woodlands, although in New England with will come all they way down to dune scrub areas to eat bayberries.
+They prefer coniferous or mixed coniferous-deciduous woodlands, although in New England, they are often seen in dune scrub areas eating bayberries.
 In the woods, they will forage in flocks, searching for berries among the tree branches

-FEEDING: Yellow-rumped Warblers are unique suited to eat strange variety of fruits that other species avoid, like bayberries and poison ivy/oak berries.
+FEEDING: Yellow-rumped Warblers are uniquely suited to eat a strange variety of fruits that other species avoid, like bayberries and poison ivy/oak berries.
 In their northern breeding areas they are insect eaters as well.

 CONSERVATION: Yellow-rumped Warblers are common across the continent.
-They are known to suffer from collisions with scyscrapers and other tall obstructions during migration.
+They are known to suffer from collisions with skyscrapers and other tall obstructions during migration.